WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

 ### Available Inputs

 - Request (generates content from a request)
-- String (content is specified by a string)
+- TextString (content is specified by a string)
 - Template (generates content from a SilverStripe template)
 - Url (generates content from a GET request to a Url)
 - Viewer (generates contetn from an SSViewer instance)